A Biased Graph Neural Network Sampler with Near-Optimal Regret: Towards a More Meaningful Notion of Regret

-where $ \Nkstar = \argmax_{\Nk\subset\Nv} \sum_{i\in\Nk} \E[\rlt_{i,t}], |\Nkstar| = \kk $.
-Because we consider the non-oblivious adversary, $ \E[\rtl_{i,t}] $ is taken over the randomness of rewards caused by the previous history of randomized arm pulling. $ \E^{\pi}[\rtl_{\It,t}] $ is taken over the joint distribution $ \pi $ of the action sequence $ (\Nsone, \Nstwo, \dots, \NsT) $.
-Note that the weak regret is not enough to guarantee the optimality of the policy.
+Then we clarify how to bound this regret.
+The worst-case regret is a more solid guarantee of optimality than the weak regret.
 Even though some policies can establish the best achievable weak regret $ \Oscale(\sqrt{\T}) $, their worst-case regret still be linear.
 This is because the gap between static and dynamic oracles can be a linear function of $ \T $ if there is no constraint on rewards.
 For example, consider the following worst-case scenario.
 Given three arms $ \{ i_1, i_2, i_3 \} $, at every iteration, one of them will be assigned a reward of 3 while the others receive only 1.
 In that case, consistently pulling any arm will match the static oracle and any static oracle will have a linear gap with the dynamic oracle.
-However, it is impossible to establish a sublinear worst-case regret unless additional assumptions are introduced on the variation of the rewards to bound the gap between the two oracles (this consideration is missing from \citet{liu2020bandit}). \citet{besbes2014stochastic} claim that the worst-case regret can be bounded as a function of the variation budget:
+Hence it is impossible to establish a sublinear worst-case regret unless additional assumptions are introduced on the variation of the rewards to bound the gap between static and dynamic oracles \cite{besbes2014stochastic}. \citet{besbes2014stochastic} claim that the worst-case regret can be bounded as a function of the variation budget:

 where $ \Va_{\T} $ is called the variation budget.
-Then, \citet{besbes2014stochastic} derived the regret bound as $ \Reg(\T) = \Oscale(\K \ln\K \cdot \Va_{\T}^{1/3} \T^{2/3}) $ for Rexp3.
-Meanwhile, they also provided a lower bound $ \Reg(\T) \geq \C (\K \Va)^{1/3} \T^{2/3} $.
+Then, \citet{besbes2014stochastic} derived the regret bound as $ \Reg(\T) = \Oscale(K \ln K \cdot \Va_{\T}^{1/3} \T^{2/3}) $ for Rexp3.
 Hence, if the variation budget is a sublinear function of $ \T $ in the given environment, the worst-case regret will be sublinear as well.
-In the view of this lower bound, which would also apply to our setting, we can claim the policy is the optimal.

-As for the main theorem of BanditSampler (Theorem 1 in \citet{liu2020bandit}), the result \eqref{eq:bs_bound} can actually function more like the worst-case regret whereas they put no constrain on the rewards.
-It means the worst-case scenario is possible to emerge, in which the regret of any policy is linear.
-Moreover, the proof of \eqref{eq:bs_bound} is similar with the techniques of the weak regret for Exp3 \cite{auer2002nonstochastic, uchiya2010algorithms, salehi2017stochastic}.
-It turns out that some implicit assumptions on the dynamic of embeddings were made in the proof of Eq.~\ref{eq:bs_bound}(See Appendix~\ref{app:implict_ass}).
-Further, \eqref{eq:bs_bound} requires implicit assumption of an oblivious adversary to hold true, which is not the setting of GNN training where rewards explicitly depend on previously sampled neighbors.
-Hence, to establish a strong and valid worst-case regret bound, we will dive into the given environment of GNN training, including the practical dynamics of embeddings, and then bound the variation of rewards.